|

 Sushil Khyalia

-I received my undergraduate degree from IIT Bombay, where I was advised by Prof. Ganesh Ramakrishnan and Prof. Preethi Jyothi on exploring meta-learning strategies for effective knowledge transfer in natural language understanding tasks.
-I also had the opportunity to work with Prof. Shivaram Kalyanakrishnan on PAC mode estimation and improving the upper bound complexity for policy iteration on 2-action MDPs.
+I received my undergraduate degree from IIT Bombay, where I was advised by Prof. Ganesh Ramakrishnan and Prof. Preethi Jyothi on meta-learning strategies for knowledge transfer in natural language understanding.
+I also worked with Prof. Shivaram Kalyanakrishnan on PAC mode estimation and on complexity upper bounds for policy iteration on deterministic MDPs.

 Email /